jopeo/jopeo.github.io/about.md

 # Inspiration

-Battle Anki was created during the COVID-19 pandemic by a second-year medical student in preparation for an upcoming dedicated USMLE Step 1 study period.
+Anki with Friends was created during the COVID-19 pandemic by a second-year medical student in preparation for an upcoming dedicated USMLE Step 1 study period.

 ## The First Battle

-After weeks of failure the first successful Battle Anki battle took place on November 5, 2020 between the creator of Battle Anki, Joseph Policarpio, and Rahul Ramanathan, a great friend and colleague.
+After weeks of failure the first successful Anki with Friends study session took place on November 5, 2020 between the creator of Anki with Friends, Joseph Policarpio, and Rahul Ramanathan, a great friend and colleague.

 ![The first battle with Rahul](./Images/thefirstbattlewithRahul.jpg)

-Quite obsolete compared to the most recent Battle Anki version! 🤣
+Quite obsolete compared to the most recent Anki with Friends version! 🤣

 ## Key Opinion Leaders